dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 Since the structure of the tuple is opaque to this module, updates are not very efficiently handled.
 Current implementation logs the full before and after images of the tuple being updated.
-In future, this needs to be made more efficient by using some form of binary diff algorithm.
+In future, this needs to be made more efficient by using some mechanism to calculate the difference between the old tuple and the new.

 Space Reclamation
 -----------------